How to get all your emails in one place

-Open up the main Settings screen for iOS, then choose Passwords & Accounts.
-Tap Add Account and you get given a list of options including Outlook from Microsoft and Google.
+Open up the main Settings app for iOS, then choose Mail.
+Tap Accounts, then Add Account to see a list of options including Microsoft Outlook and Google.
 If you don’t see the one you want, tap on the Other button.

-Once the new account has been added, it appears on the Passwords & Accounts screen, where you can choose how many days of email to sync.
-In the Mail app itself, from the opening Mailboxes screen you can tap All Inboxes to see all your messages rolled together in chronological order, or tap a specific account name to just manage messages from that account on their own.
+Once you’ve added the new account, it will appear on the Accounts screen, where you can use the Fetch New Data menu to choose when to sync new emails.
+From the Mailboxes screen in the Mail app itself, you can tap All Inboxes to see all your messages rolled together in chronological order, or tap a specific account name to manage messages from that account alone.

 Syncing emails on Windows

-Open up the Mail app from the Start menu (use the search box if you can’t immediately find it), and if you click the cog icon (bottom left) you’ll see a Manage accounts option appear on the right.
-Click it and then select the Add account option—you can then pick your account type if you see it, or Other if not.
+Open up the Mail app from the Start menu (use the search box if you can’t immediately find it), click the cog icon (bottom left of the sidebar), and look for a Manage accounts option on the right.
+Click it, and then select the Manage accounts option, followed by Add account.
+You can then pick your account type if you see it, or hit Other account if you don’t.

-While you’re using Mail with multiple email accounts, all the account names are listed on the left of the program, so click any name to view email from that account.
+While you’re using Mail with multiple email accounts, all the account names will be listed on the left side of the program, so click any name to view email from that account.
 You can’t view all your emails from multiple accounts together in one continuous stream through—you’ll need a different client for that (see below).

 Syncing emails on macOS